-Category 1 Category 2 Significant toxicity in humans Reliable, good quality human case studies or epidemiological studies Presumed significant toxicity in humans Animal studies with significant and/or severe toxic effects relevant to humans at generally low exposure (guidance) Presumed to be harmful to human health Animal studies with significant toxic effects relevant to humans at generally moderate exposure (guidance) Human evidence in exceptional cases are provided in the GHS.
+Category 1 Category 2 Significant toxicity in humans Reliable, good quality human case studies or epidemiological studies Presumed significant toxicity in humans Animal studies with significant and/or severe toxic effects relevant to humans at generally low exposure (guidance) Presumed to be harmful to human health Animal studies with significant toxic effects relevant to humans at generally moderate exposure (guidance) Human evidence in exceptional cases

+(Category 1 vs. Category 2), dose/concentration 'guidance values' are provided in the GHS.
 The guidance values and ranges for single and repeated doses are intended only for guidance purposes.
 This means that they are to be used as part of the weight of evidence approach, and to assist with decisions about classification.
 They are not intended as strict demarcation values.
 The guidance value for repeated dose effects refer to effects seen in a standard 90-day toxicity study conducted in rats.
 They can be used as a basis to extrapolate equivalent guidance values for toxicity studies of greater or lesser duration.